Dense Depth Distillation with Out-of-Distribution Simulated Images: Introduction

-We analyze the effect of these three factors on the accuracy of KD through quantitative experiments.
+Given the above challenges, in this paper, we propose to leverage out-of-distribution (OOD) images as an alternative solution for applying KD.
+For the MDE task, intuitively, we consider three critical elements for choosing the alternative set: i) the similarity in scene structures between the original scenarios and the OOD set, ii) the number of training images of the OOD set, and iii) domain gap between the original domain and the OOD domain.
+We analyze the effect of the above three factors on the accuracy of KD through quantitative experiments.
 Unsurprisingly, high scene similarity, sufficient data, and a small domain gap contribute to better accuracy.
-Another valuable observation is that the teacher still estimates meaningful depth maps that correctly represent relative depths among objects even from simulated images.
-It reveals that DNNs may utilize some geometric cues \cite{hu2019visualization,hu2019analysis,Dijk2019HowDN}, or can learn some domain-invariant features \cite{Chen2021S2RDepthNetLA} for inferring depths, rather than the straightforward fitting.
+Another valuable observation is that the teacher still estimates meaningful depth maps correctly representing relative depths among objects, even from simulated images.
+It reveals that DNNs may utilize some geometric cues \citep{hu2019visualization,hu2019analysis,Dijk2019HowDN}, or can learn some domain-invariant features \citep{Chen2021S2RDepthNetLA} for inferring depths rather than the straightforward fitting.
 Therefore, it is still possible to perform KD even though the predicted depth maps are completely wrong in scales.
-This phenomenon encourages us to develop a data-free dense depth distillation framework with OOD simulated images.

-The problem formulated in this paper is visualized in Fig.~\ref{fig-intro} where we aim to learn a lightweight model on the target domain by distilling from an expert teacher pre-trained on the private data, utilizing a set of simulated images.
-Following previous methods of data-free KD, we only have prior knowledge of model outputs.
-For image classification, this prior information provides information on the detailed target category.
-For MDE, we are only aware of the model's deployment environments, \eg, indoor or outdoor scenarios.
-In general, the difficulties are two-fold.
-The first is the unknown distributed patterns of objects in the target domain.
-The second is the unavoidable domain discrepancy between the simulated and original (real-world) training sets.
+The effective yet impractical solution is to collect a dataset similar to the original training data.
+In reality, data collection is always costly and time-consuming.
+Besides, due to the lack of prior information about scene structures of the original training data, we have no sufficient clues to guide this data collection process.
+For these reasons, we prefer using synthetic images collected from simulators, as visualized in Figure~\ref{fig-intro}.
+In this way, we can handily collect enough images to ensure the multitude of data for distillation.
+However, we need to overcome the significant domain gap between simulated and real-world data.